-In fact, 40%-60% of people who have lived through an addiction will go through the stages of relapse and find themselves back at the first stage of the addiction cycle.
-When you live with addiction, going into rehab is no guarantee of never relapsing or lasting sobriety.
+In fact, 40%-60% of people who have lived with addiction will go through the stages of relapse and find themselves back at the first stage of the addiction cycle.
+When you live with addiction, going into rehab is not a guarantee of never relapsing or lasting sobriety.

 We hear story after story from people who have experienced this.
 They share how they have checked themselves into rehab multiples times and openly admit to suffering from relapses.

 They’re not alone in their struggle to stay sober, and neither are you.
-To help prevent a person from becoming one more statistic, it is important to know how triggers can lead to a relapse and what coping strategies are available to prevent a relapse.
+To prevent yourself from becoming another statistic, it is important to know how triggers can lead to relapse and what coping strategies are available to prevent relapse.

 - Addiction: Binging on a substance.